Before you react, think. Before you quit, try. – William Arthur Ward

 1. Minding Our Own Business

-Once in a while we have this tendency to wear a superhero cape and fly about our day trying to save as many “lost souls” as possible and put their life into correct (according to our BEST judgement) perspective.
+Once in a while, we have this tendency to wear a superhero cape and fly about our day trying to save as many “lost souls” as possible and put their life into correct (according to our BEST judgment) perspective.
 We treat someone else’s problems as our own.
 Imagine it as if you had a laundry basket placed on top of your head and, as you walk along your day, other people’s problems flee to your basket making it overwhelming and impossible to comprehend.

 There is no need to take someone else problems which they are eager to dump on your shoulders.
 Learn to say no without feeling guilty.
-Release your life from excessive stress by minding your own business and letting people tackle their own challenges.
+Release your life from excessive stress by minding your own business and letting people tackle their challenges.

 2. Forgive & Release